 The film technically ends with a train suicide, but you can stop watching after she takes off the white fox stole.
 Overall it has a solid amount and variety of fur, anchored by the lovely crystal fox trim in the first act that gets all the screen time it deserves.
-The rest of the furs are a little scattershot, but they’re all excellent.
-Perhaps except for Countess Vronskaya’s rather unimpressive mink.
+The rest of the furs are a little scattershot, but they're all excellent.
+Perhaps except for Countess Vronskaya's rather unimpressive mink.
 The runtime is 8%, which owes more to the film dragging on for over 2 hours.
-Granted, clocks in way less than the BBC version.
+Granted, it clocks in way less than the BBC version.

 Fur Runtime: approx 10.3 minutes

 - 18:10 – 20:25 – crystal fox collar + trim